-The first morning with our elf, I walked in the kitchen and realized she was sitting in the same spot as the day before.
-Damn, I forgot to move
+On the first morning with the elf, I walked in the kitchen and realized she was sitting in the same spot as the day before.
+Damn, I forgot to move her before I went to bed.
+The kids were eating cereal and didn't ask about the elf.
+They seemed to have forgotten, too.
+This effort to create idyllic childhood memories was off to a rocky start.

-The second night, I forgot to move the elf again.
-I woke up with pangs of guilt.
-As I approached the elf, her beady little eyes glared at me.
+The second morning, I woke up with pangs of guilt.
+I forgot to move the elf again.
+As I approached the elf, her beady, little eyes glared at me.
 They seemed to say, I will not be ignored.
-I was creeped out and vowed to do better on day three.
+I was creeped out.
+I made sure Fluffy, our pet bunny was ok, and vowed to do better on day three.

 The woman at Walgreens said she’d arranged their elf on the kitchen island alongside Barbie and posed the two as if they were drinking maple syrup out of straws.
-The bitch in me scoffed as others waiting for their prescriptions giggled at her story.
+The cynical bitch in me scoffed, thinking, what a waste of time, as others, waiting for their prescriptions, giggled at her story.

 Our elf came to the wrong shelf if she expected to enjoy 6:30 am two-fer-ones with Barbie.
 A headless Lego Darth Vader might stroll in, but Barbie doesn't visit these parts.
 Besides, I don’t even own syrup.
 Waffles are a to-go food in my house.